jimmo/micropython/docs/library/os.rst

-:mod:`uos` -- basic "operating system" services
+:mod:`os` -- basic "operating system" services
 ===============================================

-.. module:: uos
+.. module:: os
    :synopsis: basic "operating system" services

 |see_cpython_module| :mod:`python:os`.

-The ``uos`` module contains functions for filesystem access and mounting, terminal redirection and duplication, and the ``uname`` and ``urandom`` functions.
+The ``os`` module contains functions for filesystem access and mounting, terminal redirection and duplication, and the ``uname`` and ``urandom`` functions.